kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0145 Repair stations.md

 \(c\) A certificated repair station located outside the United States that applies for a renewal of its repair station certificate must—

 \(1\) Submit its request for renewal no later than 30 days before the repair station's current certificate expires.
-If a request for renewal is not made within this period, the repair station must follow the application procedures in §145.51.
+If a request for renewal is not made within this period, the repair station must follow the application procedures in [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.51   Application for certificate.|§145.51]].

 \(2\) Send its request for renewal to the FAA office that has jurisdiction over the certificated repair station.